Vineesh-AI-DS/sqlinjection/README.md

 The login structure we will use in our examples is straightforward.
 It contains two input fields (username and password), which are both vulnerable.
 The back-end content creates a query to approve the username and secret key given by the client.
 Here is an outline of the page rationale:

 ($query = “SELECT * FROM users WHERE username=’$_POST[username]’ AND password=’$_POST[password]’“;).
- For the username put “ganesh” or “anything” and for the password put (anything’ or ‘1’=’1) or (admin’ or ‘1’=’1) then try to log in, and you’ll be presented with an admin login page.
+ For the username put “praveen” or “anything” and for the password put (anything’ or ‘1’=’1) or (admin’ or ‘1’=’1) then try to log in, and you’ll be presented with an admin login page.

 ![Screenshot 2023-06-10 223438](https://github.com/praveenst13/sqlinjection/assets/118787793/8ae683e6-f569-42f3-9c38-82bc3f9e6f41)